wkoertgen/train.docker.dataguard/README.md

 ## Prerequisites

-You should have installed [Docker](https://www.docker.com/) and optionally [Vagrant](https://www.vagrantup.com/) If you are on Windows or want to use a proxy VM for the Docker host, additionally have [VirtualBox](https://www.virtualbox.org/) installed
+You should have installed [Docker](https://www.docker.com/) and optionally [Vagrant](https://www.vagrantup.com/)

+If you are on Windows or want to use a proxy VM for the Docker host, additionally have [VirtualBox](https://www.virtualbox.org/) and/or [boot2docker](http://boot2docker.io/) installed.

 ### Oracle 12cR1